JamesByers/Cluster-analysis-of-image-RGB-colors/README.md

-Cluster analysis of image RGB colors
+Posterize an image using K-means clustering of RGB values
 ====================================

 This repository contains Python and R scripts for reducing the number of colors in images using K-Means++ clustering.